School apps

 Examination board: WJEC

-The GCSE Hospitality and Catering course equips students with practical and transferable skills in food preparation, design, and the hospitality industry.
-Through a combination of a written exam and a non-examined assessment (NEA), students develop skills in planning, organizing, and executing a variety of dishes, as well as building a portfolio that showcases their knowledge.
-The course helps students improve time management, problem-solving, and creativity, essential for both the food industry and everyday life.
-Personal responsibility and active participation in extracurricular clubs are key to success, as students apply their skills in real-world scenarios.
+The GCSE Hospitality and Catering course is designed to equip students with practical and transferable skills in food preparation, design, and the hospitality industry.
+Students develop crucial abilities such as time management, problem-solving, and creativity, skills essential for both the food industry and for everyday life.
+The course structure combines a written exam with a non-examined assessment (NEA), requiring students to develop skills in planning, organizing, and executing various dishes.
+Personal responsibility and active participation in extracurricular clubs are key to success, as these allow students to apply their skills in real-world scenarios

-Unit One - a single exam paper and Unit Two a single non-examined assessment (NEA) task that are both equally weighted (50% each).
-The NEA task comprises of a practical cooking exam where the students will be required to cook a variety of dishes that they have designed.
-In addition, all students work on producing a portfolio of work, where they will demonstrate their knowledge of Hospitality and catering in action.
+The NEA task involves a practical cooking exam where students are required to cook a variety of dishes that they have designed.
+Additionally, all students work on producing a portfolio of work to demonstrate their knowledge of Hospitality and Catering in action.